AzureCloud9/Planets-fact-site/README.md

 Update July 13th:

-code is very messy, as i didnt know about react router.
+code is very messy, as i didnt know about react router. and fetching data.json files